Lohrran/string-metric/README.md

-# string-metric-algorithms
+# String Metric

-DLL to use export into your project and use the most famous string metric algorithms.
+The most famous string metric algorithms to use in your project.

+Just clone the project and run it!
+Or you can also download the dll in the folder */dll